John Herron (New Brunswick politician): After federal politics

-Herron served as president of the Atlantic Centre for Energy from 2008 to 2013 before being appointed by the provincial Progressive Conservative government to a full-time position on the quasi-judicial Energy and Utilities Board for a term of ten years.
+Herron served as president of the Atlantica Centre for Energy from 2008 to 2013 before being appointed by the provincial Progressive Conservative government to a full-time position on the quasi-judicial Energy and Utilities Board for a term of ten years.

+On May 11, 2024, Herron was nominated as the Liberal candidate for the riding of Hampton-Fundy-St. Martins the 2024 provincial election in New Brunswick, in which he was elected in.
+On November 1, 2024, it was announced that he would serve in cabinet as Minister of Natural Resources.
+He has been identified as a Blue Liberal.

+Personal life

 Herron continues to reside in Bloomfield, New Brunswick.
 He is married to Heather Jane Libbey of Cornwall, Ontario.
-He has two children, Rosemary Kathleen Herron and Patrick Joseph Herron, from a previous marriage.
+He has two children from a previous marriage.